RootsEngineering/backend-service-django/README.md

 6. Add tests.
 A mysite/directory/tests/tests.py file is configured for you.
 Add tests there.
 To run the tests, open a second shell and use the docker-compose exec directory bash command to enter the running container.
 Then run the tests with ./manage.py test -v 2.
 - Added tests for some 400 responses, and scenarios from above points.

+I tried to add comments to the commits I did, so that you can follow my thinking process.

 ## Follow-up questions from task: